lazyparser/xbot_head/README.md

 XBot Head
 =========

 XBot Head is used for XBot.Xbot Head is an android application that can recognise specific faces with the support of recognition server.
-What is more,it can control the media player of android devices to play audio file.There will be more functions for VIP,which are in developing stage.
+What is more,it can control the media player of android devices to play audio files.
+There will be more functions for VIP,which are in developing stage.

+Coming soon~~

 ## Thanks
 [bytefish][bytefish] for a sample Face Detection with Android